Jack-Morley/To-do-list-app/README.md

     The user could recive some pionts for completing homework tasks early to promote the completion of work faster and to increace their motivation.
 ## How was AI used?
 In my project, AI was used to debug and create code as well as decoding error messages.
+## Code sources
+Some code was created through the help of educational websites such as W3 schools and stack overflow
 ## Database models